-The pattern of movement of each visitor is observed and recorded on a sketch plan.
+The pattern of movement of each visitor is observed and recorded on a sketch plan during the observation survey.
 The maps are then combined to note the intensity of movement patterns that recurred at the same locations.

-Generally two levels of activity are noted, a 'Core Area' where the majority of visitors (>95%) moved and a 'Secondary Area' where occasional movement is observed by a very small proportion of visitors.
-A record of furthers levels of activity by a tiny proportion of visitors (usually only one visitor) should also be recorded for completeness.
+Generally two levels of activity are noted, a 'Core Area' where the majority of visitors moved and a 'Secondary Area' where occasional movement is observed by a very small proportion of visitors.
+A record of furthers levels of activity by a tiny proportion of visitors was also be recorded for completeness (tertiary areas).

-The shading is then superimposed over the aerial photographs (Figure 3.2) to illustrate where patterns of movement occurred.
-The Core Movement Area is indicated by an enclosing dotted line.
-These results are then used to direct the detailed ecological assessment which will examine the effects on vegetation in core and secondary areas as well as in 'Control Area' where no visitor movement was recorded on site (Control Area 1) and nearby areas with similar conditions but with no potential visitor access (Control Area 2).
+The shading is then superimposed over the aerial photographs to illustrate where patterns of movement occurred.
+The areas of movement are colour coded as per the table below.
+These results are then used to direct the detailed ecological assessment which examines the effects on vegetation in core and secondary areas as well as in 'control areas' where no visitor movement was recorded on site (Control Area 1) and nearby areas with similar conditions but with no potential visitor access (Control Area 2).